liuyingbin1922/DeepSeek-hub/data/md/A-Rising-Star-in-Artificial-Intelligence.md

 ---
-title: DeepSeek Model: A Rising Star in Artificial Intelligence
+title: A Rising Star in Artificial Intelligence
 description: This article delves into the principles, features, and real-world applications of the DeepSeek model, offering a comprehensive understanding of its significance in AI.
 date: '2024-08-11T13:14:40.737Z'
 lastModified: '2024-11-06T03:24:55.263Z'